 Earcatch is suitable for both iOS and Android.

-The minimum requirements for iOS: iOS 7.1, Apple iPhone 4s and newer models.
+The minimum requirements for iOS: iOS version 9 and newer.

-The minimum requirements for Android: Android version 4.2, Samsung Galaxy S4 (or similar) and newer models
+The minimum requirements for Android: Android version 6.0 and newer.

 Earcatch runs on iPads with iOS 7.1 or higher.
 It runs on Android devices from version 4.1 or higher.
 NB: There are dozens of Android tablets on the market with varying price and quality levels.
 Earcatch hasn’t been tested on all these devices and it cannot automatically be guaranteed to work.